codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc/oidc-keycloak.md

 1. Configuring redirect URIs in Keycloak

 >**IMPORTANT**:
  >KeycloakServer changed `/auth` endpoint from version 17.0.0.
-Currently Codefresh does not support Keycloak version 17.0.0 or higher.
+Currently, Codefresh does not support Keycloak version 17.0.0 or higher.
  >As a workaround, start KeycloakServer with this parameter:  `--http-relative-path=/auth/`.